TicketsBot/docs/src/features/multipanels.md

 - Small Image URL

 ### Large Image URL
-Input a URL link to an image here, it will be shown **underneath the welcome message.**
+Input a URL link to an image here, it will be shown **underneath the welcome message**.
+- *File path MUST end in .png - easy trick is to send the image as a message in a discord channel, then right click the message and choose "Copy Link."
+Paste link into the input.*

 ### Small Image URL
-Input a URL link to an image here, it will be shown to the **right of the welcome message.**
+Input a URL link to an image here, it will be shown to the **right of the welcome message**.
+- *File path MUST end in .png - easy trick is to send the image as a message in a discord channel, then right click the message and choose "Copy Link."
+Paste link into the input.*

 ## Completion
 ***